 A lot of tools were used in the creation of this ring.
 I'll give a general overview and then explain how all the tools are used in greater detail in the relevant sections.
-This isn't meant to be a complete list of all the tools used in jewelry making but it does represent all of the tools used in the creation of this particular ring.1.)
-You need a solid workbench.
+This isn't meant to be a complete list of all the tools used in jewelry making but it does represent all of the tools used in the creation of this particular ring.

+4.)
+Rotary tools.
 I probably use these more than any other bench tool.
 Rotary tools are used for drilling, grinding and sanding.
 I have two Foredom flexshaft motors- one with a quick change handpiece and another with a #30 handpiece.
 The quick change handpieces are really nice for stone setting since you can change burs really fast.
 The #30 handpiece is great for using drill bits, large sanding rolls and large rotary burs.
 The Foredom flex shaft motors last forever- mine are over 15 years old.
 The #30 handpiece will also last forever.
 I manage to wear out the quick change handpieces every 1 1/2 to 2 years.
-I recently started using a NSK Evolution EMax micromotor rotary tool and it's the cat's pajamas.
+I've been using a NSK Evolution EMax micromotor rotary tool for some time now and it's the cat's pajamas.
 It is simply the finest rotary tool I've ever used and they're known for being extremely robust.
 The big benefit of micromotor rotary tools is the motor is in the handpiece so you're not fighting the tension of a flex shaft drive cable- it's a pretty big deal when you're doing delicate work and stone setting.
+Unfortunately the NSK EMax is also very expensive!
+Foredom does make a less expensive alternative- while it's not as nice as the NSK it's less than half the cost and if I were on a budget I'd definitely go for it- I liked it a lot when I got to try it out.

+6.)
+Gravers.
 These are cutting tools that are designed to remove metal for engraving and stone setting.
 They come in all different shapes and sizes.
 The gravers I used for this ring are a knife edge, onglette and flat gravers.
 GRS makes a power hone with a dual angle fixture for sharpening gravers- this allows you to set up a specific angle for sharpening the tip of the graver.
-It's a very easy and quick way to sharpen gravers.
+It's a super easy and quick way to sharpen gravers to exact angles.
+I've been using one for around 15 years and it's the best.
 Gravers can also be sharpened with a Diamond lap or sharpening stone.

 If you want to grind your own gravers use these- http://www.ottofrei.com/Grobet-High-Speed-Steel-Gravers/

-GRS Power Hone with sharpening fixture- http://www.ottofrei.com/GRS-Diamond-Power-Hone-Kit-115V-with-Dual-Angle-Sharpening-Fixture.html7.)
-Files, inside ring bur and sanding rolls.
+GRS Power Hone with sharpening fixture and sharpening wheels

 Flat coarse file- http://www.ottofrei.com/Grobet-Swiss-Vallorbe-Valtitan-Files-Flat-Hand-8.html